ChristopherBradley/DAESIM_preprocess/README.md

 Harvesting environmental forcing data for running the Dynamic Agro-Ecosystem Simulator (DAESIM).

 # Jupyter Notebook Examples
-I've made some demo notebooks.
-These can all be run directly in Google Colab like this:
+I've made some demo notebooks and these can all be run directly in Google Colab like this:

 Click [Google Colab](https://colab.google/) > Open Colab > Sign In (just requires a google account) > GitHub >
 search for 'ChristopherBradley' and select a notebook.